Drone journalism: United States

 The concept of drone journalism was first explored in 2002 at The Poynter Institute for Media Studies by Larry Larsen who looked at the ethical and practical use of unmanned aerial vehicles for reporting and research.
 Larsen taught journalists from around the world about the capabilities and possibilities of using an Unmanned aerial vehicle for investigative reporting and in the summer of 2003 built the first UAV specifically for drone journalism using a quadcopter platform streaming wireless video that was recorded in the field using an Archos AV300.

 In 2012 Matt Waite founded the University of Nebraska–Lincoln's Drone Journalism Lab to explore how drones can be used for reporting.
 More specifically, the lab's purpose is to provide a place for the study of the ethicality, legality, and practicality of drone use in journalism.
 The lab's website plays a key role in the drone journalism debate, as it provides an online discussion platform, as well as links to and analysis of research and news articles.
 In 2013 Waite received a cease-and-desist notice from the Federal Aviation Administration.

 Matthew Schroyer is a drone and data journalist based in Urbana, Illinois, and blogger on drone journalism at MentalMuniton.com, and founder of the Professional Society of Drone Journalists (PSDJ), located at DroneJournalism.org.
 He currently develops drone technology and small unmanned aerial vehicles (sUAV) for use in journalistic ventures.
 As part of his work on EnLiST, a National Science Foundation grant at the University of Illinois, Schroyer heads the "Drones for Schools" program, through which high school students learn engineering design and STEM concepts for the building and operating of their own unmanned aerial vehicles for photomapping.

 Scott Pham is the founder and director of the Missouri Drone Journalism Program, a partnership between the Missouri School of Journalism, the University of Missouri Information Technology Program, and NPR member station KBIA.

 Ethics considerations

 A significant concern with the use of UAS for journalistic reporting is the potential for invading people's privacy, such as unobstructed views of individuals and private property.
 A crucial question is whether individuals have the right to expect privacy when their picture is being taken from up to several thousand feet above the ground.
-Furthermore, the ethics considerations surrounding satellite images come into play: What are the ethical boundaries of news-gathering from satellites in space?
+Furthermore, the ethical considerations surrounding satellite images come into play: What are the ethical boundaries of news-gathering from satellites in space?

 On April 3, 2013, the FAA held an "engagement session" on drone privacy, in which the public could engage in discussion on such questions of privacy.
 Opinions expressed during the session can generally be summarized in five overarching concerns: